What are Boundaries?

 Boundaries are extremely important in any kind of relationship.
 When a

-relationship has a normal amount of boundaries then the relationship
+relationship has a normal amount of boundaries then the relationship becomes a

-different kinds of people.
-Naturally, you are going to differ on many
+people.
+Naturally, you are going to differ on many aspects.
+This is why it is

-can protect your peace and your personal space.
+important to maintain boundaries so that you can protect your peace and your

 A relationship is similar to any sport.
-Let’s take cricket, for
+Let’s take cricket, for example.

-boundaries then the game becomes difficult and chaotic.This is how
+the game becomes difficult and chaotic.This is how boundaries are important in

-boundaries are important in a relationship.
-If you don’t state your
+a relationship.
+If you don’t state your boundaries firmly in the

-boundaries firmly in the relationship then it is eventually going to
+relationship then it is eventually going to become very suffocating and

 What happens if My Boundaries are not Respected?

-When your boundaries are not respected, it can cause a significant
+When your boundaries are not respected, it can cause a significant amount of

 How do boundaries break?